McGovern7/ardupilot-nav-scripts/README.md

 3: Editing Ardupilot's EKF parameters (via mavlink)
 4: DDS middleware protocol & the ROS2 environment
-5: the role of a robot's companion computer gave me a far greater understanding of robotics and autonomous navigation, which I would have ever discovered if I had mindlessly followed a tutorial.
+5: the role of a robot's companion computer gave me a understanding of robotics systems and autonomous navigation far greater than I would have gotten if I had mindlessly followed a tutorial.

-While much of the source code is capable of being run in a virtual environment, Ardupilot's Extended Kalman Filter unfortunately needs a companion computer to switch

-This hardware is needed to create a companion computer which will handle the topics which utilize DDS-XRCE communication.